MCU-Wide Timing Side Channels and Their Detection: Case study

-The presented method detected a counterexample involving the Hardware Performance Engine (HWPE) accelerator IP and a memory device in the system.
-The HWPE can be configured to load its inputs directly from the memory, perform complex arithmetic operations on the data and write it back to a configured memory region.
+UPEC-SCC generated a counterexample revealing a security vulnerability involving the Hardware Performance Engine (HWPE) accelerator IP and a memory device in the system.
+The HWPE can be configured to fetch its inputs directly from the memory, perform complex arithmetic operations on the data, and write the results back to a configured memory region.

-The detected counterexample shows a scenario where the attacker sets up the HWPE to collect information about the victim task's memory access behavior.
+The detected counterexample shows a scenario where the attacker sets up the HWPE to spy, i.e., to collect information about the victim task's memory accesses.
 Following the attack structure introduced in Sec.~\ref{sec:attack-structure}, the scenario can be divided into three phases.
-In the first phase, the attacker task chooses a memory region with write permissions and primes it with zeros.
+In the preparation phase, the attacker task chooses a memory region with write permissions and primes it with zeros.
 It then sets up the HWPE accelerator IP to progressively overwrite the memory region with non-zero values.
-The second phase starts after a context switch to the victim task.
-The victim accesses a different memory location in the same memory device.
-This behavior creates contention on the interconnect and the continuous accesses by the HWPE are interrupted.
-In the third phase of the attack, control in the core is once again passed to the attacker task.
-The primed memory region contains information about the memory access behavior of the victim task: By inspecting the progress of the HWPE in overwriting the primed region, the attacker can deduce the number of memory accesses the victim has made.
+The recording phase starts after a context switch to the victim task.
+The victim accesses a different memory location in the same memory device, concurrently with the HWPE's memory transactions.
+This behavior creates contention on the interconnect and the continuous accesses by the HWPE are delayed.
+In the retrieval phase of the attack, control in the core is once again transferred to the attacker task.
+The primed memory region contains information about the victim's memory accesses: By examining the progress made by the HWPE in overwriting the primed region, the attacker can deduce the number of memory accesses the victim has made to a particular memory device and launch an attack similarly as in the original BUSted attack~\CITE{2024-RodriguesOliveira.etal}.

-We detected this scenario with the unrolled version of the property, as introduced in Sec.~\ref{sec:unrolled}.
-The first phase of the attack is implicitly contained in the symbolic initial state of the proof.
-The proof window starts in the second phase, when the victim task accesses the memory for the first time.
-We unrolled for 2 clock cycles to observe the delay of the HWPE memory access.
-The third phase is implicitly modeled by classifying the state variables of the attacker-accessible memory region as persistent state variables and part of $S_\textit{pers}$.
+We detected this scenario with the unrolled proof procedure of Alg.~\ref{alg:upec-soc-unrolled}.
+The preparation phase of the attack is implicitly contained in the symbolic initial state of the proof.
+The proof window starts in the recording phase, when the victim task accesses the memory for the first time.
+We unrolled for 2~clock cycles to observe the delay of the HWPE memory access.
+The retrieval phase is implicitly modeled by classifying the state variables of the attacker-accessible memory region as persistent state variables and part of $S_\textit{pers}$.
 The runtime of the proof iterations was below one minute.